 This form is to be completed by the Scoutmaster and the Lifeguard or Area Aquatic Supervisor from the place in which the tests were administered.
 This form will be accepted by the Camp Conestoga Aquatics Staff, in place of taking the Sunday swim test.
 All Troops submitting this form must still report to the pool on Sunday during check-in to receive their buddy tags.
 ALL SCOUTS PARTICIPATING IN THE TREK PROGRAM MUST TAKE THEIR TESTS AT CAMP.
 The Camp Conestoga Aquatics Staff reserves the right to re-test any Scout in which they deem necessary.
-All tests must be completed after January 1, 2021, in order to be valid for the 2021 Camp Season.
+All tests must be completed after January 1, 2023, in order to be valid for the 2023 Camp Season.
 All swim tests must be administered by the guidelines set forth by the BSA as listed below.

-SWIMMER (RED, WHITE & BLUE)

-Jump into the water over your head.
+- SWIMMER (RED, WHITE & BLUE) Jump into the water over your head.
 Level off and swim 100 yards, 1⁄4 of this using the elementary back stroke.
-Stay in the water and float on back in a resting position with as little motion as possible for one minute.

-► BEGINNER (RED & WHITE)

-Some swimming ability, able to jump into the water over his head and swim 30 feet with a turn midway.
+Stay in the water and float on back in a resting position with as little motion as possible for one minute. - BEGINNER (RED & WHITE) Some swimming ability, able to jump into the water over his head and swim 30 feet with a turn midway.
+LEARNER (WHITE) - Cannot meet the above requirements

-LEARNER (WHITE)

-Cannot meet the above requirements

-Troop Camp site

 First Name Last Name Youth/ Adult Swim Classification W, RW, RWB

 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

 11

 12

 13

 14

 15

-Scoutmaster: Lifeguard or Area Aquation es Supervisor: •

-Location of test D ate of test